 Preparing for the Sale

-After you’ve been made fully aware of the all the financial implications and you’ve decided to sell the home, you’ll need to get the home ready before selling it.
-Typically with an inherited property this means cleaning, de-cluttering and de-personalizing the entire home before showing it to potential buyers.
+After you’ve been made fully aware of all the financial implications and you’ve decided to sell the home, you’ll need to get the home ready before selling it.
+Typically with an inherited property, this means cleaning, de-cluttering, and de-personalizing the entire home before showing it to potential buyers.